sugarkube/sugarkube/docs/markdown/notes/pseudo-install-kapps.md

 `Chart.yaml`), some can't be so easily so must be explicitly specified.
 They can be specified in `sugarkube.yaml`.

-## Refreshing the cache
+## Refreshing the workspace
-Sometimes we'll want to build a cache for all kapps in all manifests for a target cluster, sometimes we'll only want to create one for the kapps to install and destroy.
+Sometimes we'll want to build a workspace for all kapps in all manifests for a target cluster, sometimes we'll only want to create one for the kapps to install and destroy.

-Caches can be built in named directories so you can maintain a cache for each of your clusters.
-Refreshing a cache allows you to easily update your cache when the manifest changes (e.g. by someone else in the team).
-It uses git sparse checkouts to support storing your kapps in a single repo, but building your cache from kapps at different versions of that repo.
+Workspaces can be built in named directories so you can maintain a workspace for each of your clusters.
+Refreshing a workspace allows you to easily update your workspace when the manifest changes (e.g. by someone else in the team).
+It uses git sparse checkouts to support storing your kapps in a single repo, but building your workspace from kapps at different versions of that repo.

-* If no cache dir is given as an option, create a new temp dir for the cache.
+* If no workspace dir is given as an option, create a new temp dir for the workspace.
-* If a path to an existing cache dir is given, and `refresh_cache=true`, we can proceed.
+* If a path to an existing workspace dir is given we can proceed.
 Otherwise abort (configurably) so we don't blat a user's working dir by mistake.
 * Do a sparse git checkout of each kapp to install, along with all required